Whether you’re planning a magical family vacation or reliving childhood dreams, Disneyland and Disney World are top destinations.

 Disneyland

 Since Disneyland is significantly smaller than Disney World, the Downtown Disney District is virtually the only additional bonus attraction it provides.
-Downtown Disney’s second phase is now under development, so exciting information about what’s to come will be announced soon.
+In 2025, several new stores and eateries will open in Downtown Disney for visitors to enjoy.

 For now, you’ll find an eclectic mix of one-of-a-kind restaurants, stores and entertainment in the Downtown Disney District.
 With so much to see and do, it’s a great way to spend an afternoon with the whole family.